EricThomson/ctdai/docs/week2.md

 - Document chunking (e.g., with `RecursiveCharacterTextSplitter`)
 - Embedding chunks using OpenAI or Hugging Face models
 - Storing and querying chunks in a vector store (e.g., FAISS)
-- Retrieving top-k relevant chunks using semantic similarity
+- Retrieving top-k relevant chunks using semantic similarity and vector indexes.

 We’ll use resources such as [Nir Diamant’s minimal RAG example](https://github.com/NirDiamant/RAG_Techniques) to demonstrate this workflow.